ewandennis/sparkpost-segment-client/README.md

 Finally, register your endpoint with a webhook on your SparkPost account.

 Now, when you send emails through SparkPost, you can track them in Segment.
-See the [Event Mapping][mapping] section below for details on which events are imported with with what fields.
+See the [Event Mapping](#mapping) section below for details on which events are imported with with what fields.

-[mapping]:
-### SparkPost -> Segment Event Mapping
+### <a name="mapping"></a> SparkPost -> Segment Event Mapping

 SparkPost events are translated into Segment events with this mapping: